Coronavirus – FAQs on managing a safe return to work

 We explain the position with contact tracing apps in more detail in our insight article Is the use of contact tracing apps the answer for organisations to get out of lockdown?

-If you provide a device to an employee then, in our view, you can require them to download a contact tracing app.
-Requiring employees to download an app onto their personal device is trickier, although you may already have Bring Your Own Device or other policies that could be relied on here and indeed it might be possible to rely on employees’ health and safety obligations to other colleagues to mandate the downloading of the app.
-Even once the app is downloaded, however, there may be arguments on both sides as to whether it is necessary and proportionate to require employees to use it.
-The ICO and other EU authorities and data privacy regulators are currently taking the stance that usage must be voluntary, but we expect further guidance when the app is released in the UK (and other apps elsewhere in Europe).
+If you provide a device to an employee then, in our view, you can require them to download the contact tracing app.
+Requiring employees to download the app onto their personal device is trickier, although you may already have Bring Your Own Device or other policies that could be relied on here and indeed it might be possible to rely on employees’ health and safety obligations to other colleagues to mandate the downloading of the app.
+Even once the app is downloaded, however, it may be difficult to require employees to use it and government guidance is that employers cannot force their employees to use it.

 Does using a contact tracing app make it more likely that an employee can claim that they contracted Covid-19 at work?

-No, it should not do so, because the app will not trace where contacts were made.
-Even if it was possible to trace contact between devices, the UK government app which is currently being trialled is not collecting names or other personal information including specific location data, only the first part of an individual’s postcode.
+Therefore it should not make it more likely that an employee can claim that they contracted Covid-19 at work.
+Even if it were possible to trace contact between devices, the app will not collect names or other personal information including specific location data, only the first part of an individual’s postcode.
 So, in the unlikely event that an application was made to the NHS to disclose the contact data, it would be very unlikely to show that someone was infected at work.

 Can we temporarily change an employee’s working hours to stagger working hours, for example from 9am-5pm to 8am-4pm?

 This could certainly be done with the employee’s agreement.
 If it is not possible to obtain consent, you could argue that a temporary and relatively minor change of this sort comes within the employee’s implied duty to comply with a reasonable management instruction.
-As mentioned in the answer to the previous question, the scope of this implied term is uncertain and you should be cautious about relying on it.
+The scope of this implied term is uncertain and you should be cautious about relying on it.
 You should also consider the individual’s particular circumstances and whether the change could potentially have a discriminatory impact on them.

 What if an employee’s hours increase as a result of additional safety measures?